sagemath/trac_to_gh/Issue 7177.md

 # Issue 7177: gap does not find getopt.h. getopt() defined in stdlib.h

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7177

 Original creator: drkirkby